 Creative Solutions Bring Packages to Life

 Packaging designs are as diverse as the array of consumer packaged goods, so there is no “right” way to get the job done.
 On the contrary, there is always room for a fresh approach, giving progressive packaging companies an open canvas for creating custom designs.
 The multi-faceted industry blends art, performance, marketing, conservation, and innovation, solving packaging challenges for food companies and other producers.
 These forward-thinking approaches use modern materials and progressive thinking to keep consumer products in the spotlight:

 Hand Drawn and Homespun

-Social media, mobile communications and other advertising channels expose shoppers to continuous static from marketeers.
+Social media, mobile communications, and other advertising channels expose shoppers to continuous static from marketers.
 As a result, cutting through the noise to make personal connections has become an important part of modern promotions.
-Taking impersonal campaigns offline, for instance, and reinforcing brand accessibility with hand drawn labels is one way producers are forming friendly images.
-The approachable strategy humanizes consumer goods, following a long period, during which anonymous mass production dominated the airwaves.
+Taking impersonal campaigns offline, for instance, and reinforcing brand accessibility with hand-drawn labels is one-way producers are forming friendly images.
+The approachable strategy humanizes consumer goods following a long period during which anonymous mass production dominated the airwaves.

 To support the public’s increased call for transparency, many producers are taking a literal approach.
-See-through packaging affords interaction other types of containers do not, enabling consumers to closely inspect products before making purchases.
-Food freshness, in particular, is on display for shoppers, when clear plastic containers are used.
+See-through packaging affords interaction that other types of containers do not, enabling consumers to inspect products closely before making purchases.
+Food freshness, in particular, is on display for shoppers when clear plastic containers are used.